artbrock/holochain_docs/Holochain-Development-Introduction.md

 # Holochain Development

+## Rationale
+The holochain skeleton includes a set of scripts that use docker.
+The guiding principal is that your personal development tools should be untouched.
+Installation of docker and docker-compose, add your development user to the `docker` group, and you have complete access to the full suite of development and publising tools available from the Holochain commnunity.

+## Toolchain
+Please take the time to read this page thoroughly, at least once :), so that it is clear what are the capacities of the toolchain.

+### 1. docker for docker's sake

 First we will take you through the development process using an example Holochain App DNA from our own repository, and then we will show you how to use a skeleton to start your own project.

 ## A Simple Working Example with `examples/clutter`